davidhudsont/TCES_420_Final_Project/README.md

 * If you want to see the value of each parameter use cat

  $ cat nr_missiles
-* If you watn to change the value of a variable e.g.
+* If you want to change the value of a variable e.g.

  $ echo 1 > FIRE_ALL